dessertj/dessertj-core/README.md

 Detecting Usage of internal Classes
 -----------------------------------

-Every library has an public API and some internal classes required by the library itself to accomplish it's task.
+Every library has a public API and some internal classes required by the library itself to accomplish its task.
 These internal classes should not be used by other applications, because they are subject to change without notice.
 Before Java 9 there was no way to make sure no internal classes are used.
 Dessert can detect such usages even in older versions of Java.
-For example if you wan't to migrate your software to Java 9 you should make sure on internal JDK classes are used.
+For example, if you want to migrate your software to Java 9 you should make sure no internal JDK classes are used.
 This can be done like this:

     SliceContext sc = new SliceContext();
     Slice dessert = sc.packageTreeOf("de.spricom.dessert");